Critical and Cultural Theory MA

 Course details

-You will study compulsory and optional modules.
+During the course you'll study compulsory and optional modules.

 The second compulsory module, Cultural History, explores the genealogies of contemporary theory in relation to a longer tradition of cultural criticism that emerged, with modernity itself, in the 18th century.
-Emphasis is given to practices of close reading, the question of textuality and the case study.
+Emphasis is given to the practices of close reading, the question of textuality and the case study.

 Course structure